brucemack/brucemack.github.io/ampersand/index.md

 Stream B is made by copying stream A, offsetting it by 8ms, and applying a gain of about +1dB.
-This simulates a second receiver hearing the same audio with a slightly different level setting and a significant imperfection in clock synchronization.
+This simulates a second receiver hearing the same audio with a slightly different level setting and an extreme imperfection in clock synchronization.

 Next, white noise with a level of -35dBFS was added to both streams.
-Different noise was used for each to simulate uncorrelated noise at two different locations.
+Different noise was used for streams A and B to simulate uncorrelated noise at two different receiver locations.

-Next, a simulated RSSI feed was connected to each stream that would cause the voting logic to switch between streams every second.
+Next, a simulated RSSI feed was connected to each stream that would cause the voting logic to switch between streams A and B every second.
+I think this represents an extreme case.

 Next, these two streams (plus the RSSI data) were converted to standard VOTER protocol format and fed into the Ampersand VOTER server implementation.
 The output is captured in recording linked